Apprenticeships information for employers and universities

 Given that apprenticeship delivery will involve new relationships with employers, the RCSLT will wish to see how those relationships will be supported to ensure that a quality apprenticeship is delivered.
 Universities will need to scope their offer with potential employers to support the case for running the apprenticeship within their organisations.

 RCSLT accredited apprenticeships are required to meet the RCSLT curriculum guidance for the pre-registration education of speech and language therapists.
 The curriculum guidance provides a blueprint to support and guide educational leaders and partners in developing degree-level entry routes to the speech and language therapy profession using the five RCSLT core capabilities: communication, partnerships, leadership and lifelong learning, research and evidence-based practice, and professional autonomy and accountability.
-The apprenticeship standard was developed using the RCSLT curriculum guidance as the basis, so in practice it should be possible to ensure a programme meets both requirements simultaneously.

 Employers: making the business case